Seed Savers Library

 What’s a Seed Savers Library?

 Our Seed Savers Library promotes growing food from organic, heirloom seed.
-We have more than 100 varieties of seed.
-Some are native varieties.
-Many have been collected from local gardeners who have been saving seeds for generations.
+We have many seed varieties, some collected from local gardeners who have been saving seeds for generations.
 Read more about our mission.

 Become a Seed Saver